 The stylists of pop-stars-turned-actresses Lady Gaga and Jennifer Lopez gushed over each other's work at a Tuesday dinner celebrating The Hollywood Reporter's ninth annual ranking of Hollywood's 25 Most Powerful Stylists at Avra Beverly Hills.

-No. 1-ranked pair Tom Eerebout and Sandra Amador, who work with Lady Gaga, told THR about their gratitude of being first-time list-makers.
-"We only have officially been doing this for a year.
+No. 1-ranked pair Tom Eerebout and Sandra Amador, who work with Lady Gaga, spoke to THR about being first-time list-makers: "We only have officially been doing this for a year.
 So it's been quite a crazy year and it's always nice to get [honored] with people you look up to — and they know your name," Eerebout said while pointing to No. 18-ranked Rob Zangardi, who styles Lopez with Mariel Haenn.

 "My favorite moment for these guys in the year was the Valentino pink feathers," Zangardi said of Gaga's showstopper, which she wore for the Venice Film Festival premiere of A Star Is Born.
 "Good luck topping that although you guys came close, many times.
 [It was] my favorite look of anybody of all year," he added.
 Amador quipped, "I don't think we're ever going to outlive that....
 We really shot ourselves in the foot.
 What are we going to do now?"
 She added, "It needed a special moment and Venice was perfect for that."

 The stylists were joined by other top dressers and their clients — from Mahershala Ali and Olivia Munn to Kacey Musgraves and Kiki Layne — at the exclusive evening hosted by THR and Jimmy Choo.